brianc3213/Musical-Artifact/README.md

 Install Guide

-Pre-requisites
+Pre-requisites:
-Amazon Web Services Account
+- Amazon Web Services Account
-Spotify Developer account (premium recommended)
+- Spotify Developer account (premium recommended)
-Github account (optional)
+- Github account (optional)

-Dependent libraries that must be installed
+Dependent libraries that must be installed:
 As our code runs entirely on HTML and Javascript there are no dependant libraries that need to be installed.

-Download instructions
+Download instructions:
 Download the github repository here: https://github.com/thanhanle/Musical-Artifact